Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 He looked back at IRISH, who’d drawn the unlucky task of hauling it around when Daar had plodded over with a sinister grin and literally dropped the damn thing in his lap.
 The weapon itself was contained within a stasis field so as not to give away the game to any nosy radiation sensors, but that did nothing to reduce its bulk or its frankly absurd mass; Costello could hardly *budge* it.
 Apparently, eighteen-point-seven gigatons of boom didn’t come in a small package.

 Their third Protector noticed the attention and gave Costello a cheery kind of upward nod.
 IRISH may have been the newest and “smallest” member of the Beef Bros but that didn’t slow him down one bit.
-He and TITAN---almost a Beef himself---had to work together to maneuver the massive charge through low-gravity, but IRISH bore it under gravity like a turtle bore its shell.
+He and TITAN - almost a Beef himself - had to work together to maneuver the massive charge through low-gravity, but IRISH bore it under gravity like a turtle bore its shell.

 On the plus side, if that thing went off while they were anywhere within a few hundred miles of it, they’d never feel it.